arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.edge-ai-docker-container/content.md

 ## Goals

-The project showcased in this application note has the following objectives:
+The application note has the following objectives:

 - Monitor fluid movement using a flow sensor.
 - Classify flow patterns in real time with a machine learning model trained in Edge Impulse.